Claygate: 19th century

 In about 1822 the Claygate Pearmain apple was discovered by John Braddick, growing in a hedge here.
 In 1840 its church, Holy Trinity, was built of stone in 14th-century style, with a tower, enlarged in 1860, and restored in 1902.
 The school was built in 1838 as a Church school, and enlarged in 1849.
 It was rebuilt by the School Board of Thames Ditton in 1885.
 Claygate has a Baptist chapel, built in 1861.

 Claygate's development chiefly was in the 60 years after the construction of its railway line and station (on the New Guildford Line); the station opened in 1885.

 With commanding views over the surrounding countryside is Ruxley Towers, a Neo-Gothic Victorian edifice constructed by Lord Foley who owned a considerable amount of land.
 On the other side of the village is Telegraph Hill where a semaphore station was built in 1822 to transmit messages between the Admiralty and Portsmouth.

 20th century

 In 1911 brick and tile production works, rather than retail sites, continued to employ men near the station in the 1910s.
 In 1911 Claygate was under the same urban council as Thames Ditton.

 21st century

-The Al-Hilli family who were killed in the Annecy shootings lived in Claygate.
+The Al-Hilli family who were killed in the Annecy shootings in France, lived in Claygate.